kkirchheim/pytorch-ood/README.md

-# Out-of-Distribution-Detection Toolkit
+# Out-of-Distribution Toolkit

-PyTorch utilities to bootstrap research in fields related to Out-of-Distribution Detection, Open Set Recognition, Novelty Detection and Anomaly Detection.
+Python utilities to bootstrap research in fields related to Out-of-Distribution Detection, Open-Set Recognition, Novelty Detection and Anomaly Detection based on Neural Networks (with PyTorch).

+This package provides

+- Loss Functions
+- Detection Methods
+- Datasets commonly used for evaluation
+- Neural Network Architectures commonly used in papers
+- Useful Utilities

+Is provided in the hope to speed up research and to facilitate reproducibility.

 ## Setup